 - Great branding exercise: In an online design, organizations or businesses have this opportunity to develop their questionnaire to align with their brand.
 Using logos and similar brand language (color and fonts) gives the companies an advantage as respondents can connect better with the brand.

 - Survey templates: Leading online research tools have expert-designed ready survey templates that make it easier for researchers to choose from and conduct their research study.
-These templates are vetted questionnaires and are specific to every industry, making the study even more efficient.
+These templates are vetted questionnaires specific to every industry, making the study even more efficient.

 Good survey templates and examples